 MYTH #3 – Premium or expensive cigars are fundamentally better (you get what you pay for.)

 Because most cigar buyers make their selection based on cosmetic reasons, factories spend millions on purely cosmetic decisions.
+That makes total economic sense.
+If you aren’t going to educate smokers, then you have to sell to what they think and not what they know.
 Like I said, up to 80% of the price of your cigar represents things that have nothing to do with the final smoke.

 As I mentioned before, decisions are made all along the supply line that effect the final product, often negatively, but based solely on how it will make the final cigar product look.
 Inferior tobaccos are selected if they look better and will be easier to work, regardless of their actual quality.